Read this before hiking the Annapurna Circuit: 21 essential things to know

 No matter when or how you're hiking the Annapurna Circuit, you'll need to organise both a Trekking Information Management System (TIMS) permit, and an Annapurna National Park Permit (sometimes also known as the Annapurna Conservation Area Permit).

-These will need to be checked at various checkpoints along the trek, and will set you back a total of around USD $40 total ($20 for each).
+These will need to be checked at various checkpoints along the trek.

 If you're hiking with an organised tour group, your guides will likely manage these for you.
 If you're hiking by yourself, you'll need to organise these at either the Nepal Tourism office based in Kathmandu, or the Pokhara tourist office before you begin the trek.